hatfieldlibrary/alto_to_saf/README.md

 The input to this program is a directory of subdirectories that contain ALTO files and corresponding images.
-It produces two output directories, one for METS/ALTO and image files and a second with Simple Archive Format directories that are used for DSpace import.
+It produces two output directories, one for METS/ALTO and image files and a second for Simple Archive Format directories that are used for DSpace import.
 The SAF files are written to a zip archive.

 ```Convert METS/ALTO data to Simple Archive Format for DSpace import.